WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 This stressful issue can cause a lot of upset for both you and your dog.

-It's natural that you would try anything to help her, and one suggested tool for assisting with dog separation anxiety is using a camera.
+Naturally you would try anything to help her, and one suggested tool for assisting with dog separation anxiety is using a camera.

 If you opt to use a camera as a way to resolve your Shih Tzu's separation anxiety, you need to keep a few points in mind.